These are also sometimes known as ‘quotes’, ‘quote marks’, ‘speech marks’ or ‘inverted commas’.

 Due to their cleaner (less-cluttered) appearance, single typographer’s quotation marks are preferred to signify a quotation—not double quote marks and not straight quote marks.
 This is a straight quote mark: ' .
 These are curly (typographer’s) quote marks: ‘ (left) ’ (right).

-Exceptions: anywhere an editor decides it would be inappropriate, unclear or less effective to follow the single quote rule and/or the curly quote rule.
-Eg. a comic for the web may work better with double curlies, PowerPoint slides also take double curlies, DVD subtitles use double straight quote marks for clarity.
+There are exceptions to this anywhere an editor decides it would be inappropriate, unclear or less effective to follow the single quote marks rule and/or the curly quote marks rule.
+Eg. a comic for the web may work better with double curly quote marks, PowerPoint slides also may look better withdouble curly quote markes, DVD subtitles should use double straight quote marks for clarity.

-If there should be another quotation within the second set of quotes it is necessary to revert to single quotation marks (e.g. Her reply was, ‘No writer here said, “Your editing was ‘over-the-top’.”’).
+If there should be another quotation within the second set of quote marks it is necessary to revert again.

 Indirect quotations introduced by the word ‘that’ do not carry quotation marks.

-Where the footnote reference mark blends with the quotation character they should be separated by a space.
+Where the footnote reference mark blends with (is too close to)the quotation character they should be separated by a space.

 Emphasis within a quotation should be identified by the inclusion of the expression ‘emphasis added’ where the emphasis had been added by the copyist.
 When the emphasis had been the work of the original author, the expression ‘emphasis in the original’ may be used.
 The expression, in the same font as the quotation, shall be encapsulated inside square brackets inside the quotation.